jjvanzon/JJs-Reference-Architecture/layers.md

 The Framework layer consists of API's that could support any aspect of software development, so could be used in any part of the layering.
 That is why it stretches right from Data to Presentation in the diagram.

 Infrastructure is things like security, network connections and storage.
-The infrastructure can be seen as part at the outer end of the data layer and part at the outer end of the presentation layer, because the outer end of the data layer is actually performing the reading and writing from specific data source.
-However it is the presentation layer in which the final decision is made what the infrastructural context will be.
+The infrastructure can be seen as part at the outer end of the data layer and part at the outer end of the [presentation layer](#presentation-layer), because the outer end of the data layer is actually performing the reading and writing from specific data source.
+However it is the [presentation layer](#presentation-layer) in which the final decision is made what the infrastructural context will be.
 The rest of the code operates independent of the infrastructure and only the top-level project determines what the context will be.

 `< TODO: Encorporate this phrase: It is hard to explain what the position of infrastructure is in the architecture.
 One thing you can say is that the infrastructure should be loose coupled. >`

 Services expose business logic through a network interface, often through the SOAP protocol.
 A service might also expose a presentation model to the outside world.
 Because it is about a specific network / communication protocol, the service layer is considered part of the infrastructure too.

-Another funny thing about infrastructure, for example user right management, is that a program navigation model in the [`presenter`](patterns.md#presenter) layer can actually adapt itself to what rights the user has.
-In that respect the platform-independent presentation layer is dependent on the infrastructure, which is a paradox.
-The reason the [`presenter`](patterns.md#presenter) layer is platform-independent is that it communicates with the infrastructure using an interface, that may have a different implementation depending on the infrastructural context in which it runs.
+Another funny thing about infrastructure, for example user right management, is that a program navigation model in the [`Presenter`](patterns.md#presenter) layer can actually adapt itself to what rights the user has.
+In that respect the platform-independent [presentation layer](#presentation-layer) is dependent on the infrastructure, which is a paradox.
+The reason the [`Presenter`](patterns.md#presenter) layer is platform-independent is that it communicates with the infrastructure using an interface, that may have a different implementation depending on the infrastructural context in which it runs.

 Alternatives